updatecli/website/content/en/blog/2024/02/shareable_policiies.md

 ## Reuse

 Using Updatecli policies can be done through two approaches.
 One policy at a time or composing them using the file `update-compose.yaml`.

-**One at time**
+### One at a time

 To manipulate a single policy, we can reuse familiar commands like: